trptcolin/parade/README.md

 ### Serving specific files

-To include certain files, specify an order, duplicate slides, you will need to define a `showoff` file.
+To include certain files, specify an order, duplicate slides, you will need to define a `parade` file.
 Within that file, you may define specific files, specific folders, and the order of the presentation.

 ```ruby